OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/08-Testing_for_Cross_Site_Flashing.md

 This results in a new file called hello.flr.

 Decompilation helps testers because it allows for white-box testing of the Flash applications.
-A quick web search can lead you to various disassmeblers and flash security tools.
+A quick web search can lead you to various disassemblers and flash security tools.

 ### Undefined Variables FlashVars